 The alarm clock icon is where you can set an alarm.
 Alarms can automatically start scenes at a specific time.
 If you’re the kind of person who wakes up at the same time everyday and immediately turns on the news or a radio station, this feature will work great for you.
 The settings wheel is where you can change setting like doorbell dial plan (to which devices it rings), the volume of the intercom system, and edit channel favorites.

 The follow sections will follow the system after each subsystem icon is selected.

 Security System Integration with Elan Home Systems

 The “>” icons on the home security and front door lock tabs indicate that you can drill down further for more information.
 These icons are ubiquitous throughout the Elan g! home system, and offer deeper control and indication of status.
-Read more about security integration with Elan Home Systems.
+To see more of the security subsystem features including history reports and granular level sensor monitoring, read more about security integration with Elan Home Systems.